 Whether paired with – or without – stylish poured concrete, wood makes a warming addition to a contemporary kitchen.
 If you're looking to add depth to your space, consider opting for dark or red-toned woods or keep things a little lighter, brighter and more Scandi-inspired with beech and other light-coloured woods.

-11. Embrace the timelessness of Mid-century modern
+11. Add the timelessness of Mid-century into a modern kitchen space

 We're not sure we'll ever be tired of Mid-century modern interiors, which makes them the perfect point of inspiration when designing a contemporary kitchen.